Harnet69/DogBreeds/README.md

 - Notifications when the data was got from backend API
 - Multidex for fixing errors
 - SonarCloud for monitoring a code quality
-- Fastlane as circleCI tool
+- Fastlane as Android Build and Release Process automation